McGranahanLab/ALPACA-model/README.md

 ![ALPACA_run](resources/ALPACA_run.png "Image showing the output visible while running ALPACA")

-ALPACA operates sequentially on each genomic segement.
+ALPACA operates sequentially on each genomic segment.
 During this process, the `ALPACA_input_table.csv` will be decomposed into separate segment files for each segment so you will see additional `segments` directory in your input directory:

 ```bash
 ├── ALPACA_input_table.csv